Welcome to the The U-17 Men’s Team Page

 Under Anton Corneal, T&T would go on to qualify for the 2007 FIFA Under 17 World Cup in South Korea.
 An early first half goal by Kevin Molino stunned hosts Jamaica in the final match of the tournament, putting T&T through to the World Cup.

-In 2019, former Trinidad and Tobago forward and all-time leading goalscorer Stern John is serving as head coach of the Under 17 Men’s Team for the CONCACAF U-17 Championship and World Cup qualifiers at IMG Academy in Bradenton, Florida in May.
+In 2019, former Trinidad and Tobago forward and all-time leading goalscorer Stern John served as head coach of the Under 17 Men’s Team for the CONCACAF U-17 Championship and World Cup qualifiers at IMG Academy in Bradenton, Florida in May.

 A FIFA report stated “The islanders had themselves a rough old start in CONCACAF qualifying Group B in Kingston, Jamaica in April and May.
 Losing their first two matches to the USA and Costa Rica, they were outscored 5-0 on the aggregate and failed to find the back of the net in 180 minutes of football.
 However, they managed to find their form on 5 May with a 2-1 win over fancied Canada.
 Goals from Stephen Knox and Leston Paul were enough to see the Trinidadians through with a shout of qualifying for Korea.
 A final match against hosts Jamaica loomed with all-or-nothing consequences.
 Kevin Molino turned out to the be the hero for T&T as his strike in the 13th minute was enough to see off the home Reggae Boyz and send Trinidad back to the FIFA U-17 World Cup finals for only the second time in their history.”